rohit12crj/Study-Notes/Linux-Shell-Scripting/notes.md

 ✅ What is fstab and how does it work?

 ✅ What is swap space and how is it managed?

-✅ What is networking in Linux and how do you troubleshoot it?

 ✅ What is SSH and how does it work?